MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/reference/resources/windows/registryResource.md

 ## Examples

+### Example 1: Ensure specified Value and Data under specified registry key

-Example 1: This example ensures that the registry value "TestValue" under a key named "ExampleKey1" is present in the **HKEY\_LOCAL\_MACHINE** hive and has the value "TestData".
+This example ensures that the registry value "TestValue" under a key named "ExampleKey1" is present in the **HKEY\_LOCAL\_MACHINE** hive and has the data "TestData".

 ```powershell
 Configuration RegistryTest